Are you looking for some awesome things to do with kids?

 The National Gallery of Art features works and exhibits from artists of all centuries.
 Teaching your children an appreciation of art can be difficult.
 The National Gallery of Art makes it both easy and fun.

-Offering family workshops, investigative classes for younger kids, and movies for young adults and teens, the National Gallery of Art both engages and ignites excitement about art in children of all ages.
+Offering family workshops, investigative classes for younger kids, and movies for young adults and teens, the National Gallery of Art engages and ignites excitement about art in children of all ages.

 The International Spy Museum

 The simple name of this museum generates intrigue and mystery.
 What is behind the doors does not disappoint.

 The International Spy Museum is a treasure box of activities, workshops, and experiences for adults and youth alike.
-With a focus on the work of undercover agents, the International Spy Museum is a stop on your D.C. trip, and you will not want to miss it.
+With a focus on undercover agents' work, the International Spy Museum is a stop on your D.C. trip, and you will not want to miss it.

-We’ve handpicked some of our Nation’s museums that are worth your time to adventure to with your kids.
+We’ve handpicked some of our Nation’s museums that are worth your time to adventure with your kids.

-The MoPop, or Museum of Pop Culture, in Seattle, Washington, takes the cake on exploring the modern pop culture in a fun and interactive way.
+In Seattle, Washington, the MoPop, or Museum of Pop Culture, takes the cake to explore modern pop culture in a fun and interactive way.

 At MoPop, your kids can find exhibits on everything from Minecraft to Nirvana.
 With a guitar gallery featuring guitars from some of pop music’s ultimate stars, the MoPop is sure to ignite the inner fangirl or fanboy in every child that visits.